 - Connect remote shutter release to your camera.

 - Frame your shot and set desired focal length on the lens.

-- Take a picture by holding the shutter release button on the remote shutter release.
-Keep holding until the firework sequence ends and release the button right after.
+- Take a picture by holding down the button on the remote shutter release.
+Keep holding until the firework sequence ends, and release the button right after.

-- Play back the image on the camera’s LCD and make sure that the fireworks are properly focused and exposed.
+- Review the image on the camera’s LCD and make sure that the fireworks are properly focused and exposed.

 Watch Out for Wind Direction

-Fireworks generate quite a bit of smoke and you do not want too much of it in your images, or your fireworks images will look quite bad.
-Believe it or not, but the ideal condition for photographing fireworks is a slightly windy night!
-If there is a little bit of wind, find the direction of the wind and try to stand in parallel direction, so that the smoke moves out of your frame and doesn’t end up behind the fireworks or in front of you.
+Fireworks generate quite a bit of smoke, and you probably don’t want too much of it in your images.
+Believe it or not, the ideal condition for photographing fireworks is a slightly windy night!
+If you have some flexibility in choosing your location, try to stand so that the wind is blowing the smoke to the left or right of you.
+This way, the smoke will move out of your composition quickly, rather than lingering behind the fireworks or (worst of all) in front of you.

 If it is a calm day and there is no wind, I recommend putting your effort into the early part of the show.
 Towards the end, there will probably be too much smoke everywhere, ruining your photos.
 (Although you can still help matters by using shorter exposures, in the 1/2 second to 2-second range).